(Disclosure: Some of the links below may be affiliate links)

 - You decrease your income.

-Put in another way, this represents your capability to save.
+Your savings rate represents your capability to save.
 Therefore, the savings rate should only take into account things that you can control and should ignore the rest.

 Use your net income (fair)